JPaoloMaloles/Tftraitors/README.md

 Tftraitors is project to create a Teamfight Tactics (tft) datalytics site that compiles a player's worst comps and performances whether it be for good or evil.
 Tftraitors is made using a React frontend and Ruby on Rails backend.

-Use of TFTraitors currently requires a riot api key in your environment files
+Use of TFTraitors currently requires a riot api key in your environment files.
+To do so open your environ variables in a text editor using the following:
+<pre><code> code ~/.zshrc
+</code></pre>
+Then, paste the following anywhere, with your_key being the riot_key you receive from the [Riot Games API]([https://github.com/JPaoloMaloles/Tftraitors_frontend](https://developer.riotgames.com/)) after logging in:
 <pre><code> export RIOT_API_KEY='[your_key]'
 </code></pre>